A doubly robust learner for regression and inference with right-censored outcomes: Doubly robust censoring unbiased transformation

 \subsection{Transformation}

 Let $r(c \mid x)$ denote the conditional density of $C$ given $X$ with respect to a fixed reference measure $\mu$, which in most applications will be the Lebesgue measure $\lambda$.
-For identifiability, it is standard to impose the assumption that the observed data are a \textit{coarsening at random} (CAR) of the full data.
+For identifiability, it is standard to impose the assumption that the observed data satisfy \textit{coarsening at random} (CAR) with respect to the full data.
 CAR extends the concept of missing at random to situations where a many-to-one function of the complete data is observed.
 For right-censored counting processes, CAR is closely related to independent censoring defined as in~\citet{Andersen.etal:1993}, see~\citet{Gill.etal:1997} or Lemma 1 in~\citet{Munch.etal:2023}.
 Here, the CAR formulation from~\citet{Van:2004} is used. \begin{assumption} (Coarsening at random.) \\ There is a measurable function $\Tilde{r}: [0,\infty) \times \mathcal{X} \mapsto [0,\infty)$ such that

+for $x^c = (x(c \wedge t))_{t \geq 0}$ with $x \in \mathcal{X}$. \demoas \end{assumption} The CAR assumption is a relaxation of the stricter assumption of (conditionally) random censoring and is plausible in many real-world scenarios.
+For example, in a clinical trial, a patient might be more likely to drop out if their health condition worsens, where the health condition is part of the observed history $X$.
+This is a case of CAR, but not random censoring.